It from Knot: Emergent gravity

 \section{Emergent gravity}

-In knot physics, there exists \emph{topological interplay effect between 3+1D zero-lattice and the knots}: on the one hand, the deformation of the 3+1D zero-lattice leads to the changes of knot-motions that can be denoted by curved space-time; on the other hand, the knots trapping topological defects deform the 3+1D zero-lattice that indicates matter may curve space-time.
+In knot physics, there exists \emph{topological interplay effect between zeroes and the knots}: on the one hand, the deformation of the knot leads to the changes of particle motions that can be denoted by curved space-time; on the other hand, the zeroes trapping topological defects deform the knot that indicates matter may curve space-time.
 The Einstein-Hilbert action becomes a topological mutual BF term that exactly reproduces the low energy physics of the general relativity.
-We point out that to characterize the entanglement evolution, the corresponding Biot-Savart mechanics for a knot on smoothly deformed zero-lattice is mapped to quantum mechanics for particles on a curved space-time.
-Fig.4(b) is an illustration of deformed 1D knot-crystal that corresponds to curved space-time for matter.
+We point out that to characterize the entanglement evolution, the corresponding Biot-Savart mechanics for a zero on smoothly deformed knot is mapped to quantum mechanics for particles on a curved space-time.
+Fig.4(b) is an illustration of deformed 1D knot that corresponds to curved space-time for matter.

-For uniform entangled vortex-membranes, the 3+1D zero-lattice is uniform and the scales are (half) winding numbers along spatial/tempo directions.
-The deformation of the 3+1D zero-lattice leads to deformation of entanglement pattern.
-In particular, there exists the diffeomorphism invariance that comes from information invariance of knots -- when the lattice-distance of 3+1D zero-lattice changes, the size of the knots correspondingly changes.
+For uniform entangled vortex-membranes, the knot is uniform and the scales are (half) winding numbers along spatial/tempo directions.
+The deformation of the knot leads to deformation of entanglement pattern.
+In particular, there exists the diffeomorphism invariance that comes from information invariance of zeroes -- when the lattice-distance of zero-lattice changes, the size of the zeroes correspondingly changes.

-There are two different descriptions to characterize the entanglement deformation.
-On the one hand, to characterize the changes of the positions of zeroes, we must consider a curved space-time by using geometric description; On the other hand, we can introduce an auxiliary gauge field and use a gauge description to characterize the deformation of the zero-lattice.
-There exists an intrinsic relationship between gauge description for entanglement deformation between two vortex-membranes and geometric description for global coordinate transformation of the same deformed zero-lattice.
+There are two different descriptions to characterize the deformation of the knot.
+On the one hand, to characterize the changes of the positions of zeroes, we must consider a curved space-time by using geometric description; On the other hand, we can introduce an auxiliary gauge field and use a gauge description to characterize the deformation of the knot.
+There exists an intrinsic relationship between gauge description for the deformation between two vortex-membranes and geometric description for global coordinate transformation of the same deformed knot.